• Skip to primary navigation

 grating ginger on a grater with garlic

-• Chicken Stock - I like making Instant Pot Broth, but store bought is convenient
+• Chicken Stock - easy homemade Instant Pot Broth, or store-bought

 • Soy Sauce - brings a nice Chinese flavor to the broth